 So you may be asking, what if my teacher is not acting like a coach?
 What if they are putting me down when I make a mistake and making me feel bad?
-Isn't it their responsiblity to act like a coach before I can learn?
-Yes, it is their responsiblity but most teachers don't know how to act like a coach because they have never been taught how to do it.
-So it is up to you, as a student, to take responsibility for your learning and start thinking of your teacher as a coach.
+Isn't it their responsibility to act like a coach before I can learn?
+Yes, it is their responsibility but most teachers don't know how to act like a coach because they have never been taught how to do it.
+So it is up to you, as a student, to take responsibility for your learning and start thinking of your teacher as a coach, even if they are not acting like a coach.
 The strange thing is that, if you do this, your instructor may start acting like a coach without them even knowing what they are doing.
 That's right!
 You can change how your instructor is treating you by treating them differently.
 Interesting, eh?

 Here is how you can start treating your instructor like a coach.